wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/plan-manage-environment/includes/5-plan-environment.md

 ### Single region organization (centralized)

-In this organization, environments are centrally managed and include isolation for personal productivity, development, testing and production purposes.
-The personal productivity environment can be used to support scenarios like email notifications, team-based approvals, adhoc data collection and the integration with Office 365 services.
+In this organization, environments are centrally managed and include isolation for personal productivity, development, testing, and production purposes.
+The personal productivity environment can be used to support scenarios like email notifications, team-based approvals, adhoc data collection, and the integration with Office 365 services.
 The central team that manages environments will also provide access into non-default environments.